Code-Institute-Submissions/GurraT-LittleS/README.md

 #### Colours

-#### I focused mainly on black and white colortheme to create a clear, simple and easy to read webpage, the background color in the footer is #dfe0e4
+#### I focused mainly on black and white colour theme to create a clear, simple and easy to read webpage, the background colour in the footer is #dfe0e4

 #### Wireframes

-#### The orginal idea has in dialog with my mentor been revised several of times, below you find the mockups created in Balsamiq Wireframes for the orginal idea, which after implementation was revised to meet a more modern standard
+#### The original idea has in dialog with my mentor been revised several of times, below you find the mock-ups created in Balsamiq Wireframes for the original idea, which after implementation was revised to meet a more modern standard
 [Large Media Devices](assets/document/MP1en2.pdf "Wireframe Lomsten") [Small Media Devices](assets/document/MP1ensmd3.pdf "Wireframe Lomsten small devices")

-### Before decision to adapt a more modern design the webpage look as the mockup below
+### Before decision to adapt a more modern design the webpage look as the mock-up below
 ![Lomsten old page](assets/img/Lomsten.png "Old page before revision")
 ---